 Did you know that 59% of marketers say email is their biggest source of ROI?

 Despite all the attention to new channels, email marketing still represents a huge opportunity, and it's not going anywhere anytime soon.

-If you're running email marketing campaigns for you or your clients, you should also be showing them exactly how succesful they are and what the overall return on investment is.
-To do this, below we'll discuss seven key performance indicators (KPIs) for email marketing that you should be tracking and sharing with your client as soon as possible.
+If you're running email marketing campaigns for clients, you should also be showing them quantitative metrics that highlight both the performance and overall return on investment.
+In this guide, we'll discuss seven key performance indicators (KPIs) for email marketing that you should be tracking and sharing with clients as soon as possible.

 1. Open Rate

-The first email marketing KPI to share with your clients is the open rate, which is the percentage of people that actually open a given email.
-With the huge number of emails we all receive each day, getting people to actually open your emails is easier said than done.
+The first email marketing KPI to share with clients is the open rate, which is the percentage of people that actually open a given email.
+With the sheer number of emails we all receive each day, getting people to actually open your emails is often easier said than done.

-While open rate is the first step towards taking the desired action, it should be noted that it is only a part of the puzzle and needs to be paired with other email metrics such as click-through rate and conversion rate to understand the success of a campaign.
-That said, open rate is a very useful comparative metric that can help you optimize your subject lines week over week.
+While opening an email is the first step towards taking a desired action, it should be noted that it is only a part of the equation and needs to be paired with other email metrics such as click-through rate and conversion rate to understand the success of a campaign.
+That said, open rate can be highly useful in helping optimize your email subject lines over time.

 2. Click-through Rate (CTR)

-Next, your clients will want to know whether or not their email list is actually reading their marketing emails and taking action.
-So how can you prove it to them?
-By monitoring the click-through rate.
+Next, your clients will want to know whether or not their list is actually reading their marketing emails and taking action.
+After opening an email, the next key metric to monitor is its click-through rate (CTR).

-The click-through rate is the percentage of people who open the email and clicking through to an attached link or file (not to be confused with the conversion rate).
-It should be noted that the click-through rate doesn't take into consideration if the recipient actually followed through with the call to action (i.e. made a purchase).
+The click-through rate is the percentage of people who open an email and click through to an attached link.
+Not to be confused with the conversion rate, it should be noted that the click-through rate doesn't take into consideration if the recipient actually followed through with the call to action (i.e. made a purchase).

-If you're using AgencyAnalytics as your reporting platform it'll calculate CTR for you.
-Below you can see an example of six emails sent from a demo MailChimp account, which includes the number of emails sent, open rate, click rate, unsubscribe rate, bounce rate, and the send time:
+Below you can see an example of tracking CTR within AgencyAnalytics from a demo MailChimp account, which includes the number of emails sent, open rate, click rate, unsubscribe rate, bounce rate, and the send time:

-Click-through rate allows you to monitor who in your audience is actually engaging with your brand or product.
-With this information, you can now narrow down which emails are resonating with people and which need improvement.
+Click-through rate allows you to monitor who in your audience is actually engaging with your brand and email.
+With this information, you can now narrow down which emails driving action and which need improvement.

 3. Unsubscribe Rate

-How many times have you personally unsubscribed from a subscription list?
+How many times have you personally unsubscribed from a subscription?
 Chances are, plenty.
-There are many reasons why we as consumers discontinue our subscriptions with various companies, and these reasons are much the same for your email audience.
+There are many reasons why consumers discontinue their subscriptions with various companies, and these reasons are much the same for your email audience.

-Typically, acheiving below 0.5% is a good unsubscribe rate for an email campaign.
-So if you're going over that number, you should think about scaling back a bit and tweaking the content of your emails.
+Typically, achieving an unsubscribe rate below 0.5% is considered acceptable for an email campaign.
+If you're going over that number, you should think about scaling back a bit and tweaking the content of your emails.

 A few ways you can keep the unsubscribe rate down include: